 For all the admonishing I get to drink a lot of water, not operate a combine, and to turn in early after a massage, there’s surprisingly little advice dispensed at the end of facial on what to avoid.
 (Perhaps it cuts into product-pushing time?)

-So we’ve compiled this list of post-facial treatment no-nos—not just because these simple things can wreak havoc on your skin; but because it’ll be your fault if they do.
-Ignorance is not spa bliss.
+So we’ve compiled this list of post-facial treatment no-nos—not just because these simple things can wreak havoc on your skin, but because it’ll be your fault if they do.
+Ignorance, in this case, is not spa bliss.

-Whether you’re paying $50 for a Spa Week facial or the going rate (about $150 for a facial in New York City), follow these seven Well+Good tips to make sure you get and keep the skin-care results you paid for.
+Whether you’re paying $50 for a Spa Week facial or the going rate (about $100 in New York City), follow these seven Well+Good tips to make sure you get—and keep—the skin-care results you paid for.

 1. Don’t visit the steam room or sauna.

 Why?
 You’ve been cleaned and steamed.
-Heating your face up is just going to strip away your just paid-for glow.
+Heating your face up is going to strip away your just-paid-for glow.
 Ditto working out.
 (Not that we like to give you an excuse.)